leafo/lapis/docs/command_line.md

 The `new` command will create a blank Lapis project in the current directory by writing some starter files.
-Note that it is not necessary to use `lapis new` to create a new Lapis project, you're free to start with just a single Lua file.
+Note that it is not necessary to use `lapis new` to create a new Lapis project, but it can help you get started more quickly.

-By default it creates the following files:
+By default it creates the following files for a OpenResty server:

 * `nginx.conf`
 * `mime.types`
 * `app.lua`
+* `config.lua`

 > Use the `--moonscript` flag to generate a blank MoonScript based app